wp-plugins/nextgen-gallery-optimizer/readme.txt

 Please inspect your theme files (the header.php and footer.php in particular) for lines including jquery.js or jquery.min.js and either comment them out, or remove them altogether.

+Additionally, make sure you have wp_head(); in your theme's header.php file.
+It will usually be right before the closing </ head > tag, and is an essential hook for plugins such as Optimizer to be able to load the necessary scripts and styles.

+= Help!...I can't see the NextGEN "Gallery" tab!!! =

+1. Please make sure the "NextGEN Gallery" plugin is both installed and activated on your plugins page in the admin (it's a separate plugin available [here](http://wordpress.org/extend/plugins/nextgen-gallery/)).
+Once activated, the "Gallery" options tab should appear near the bottom of your left sidebar in the admin.

+2. If you can't find the tab for your plugins page either, it's likely you're logged in as a user without administrative privileges.
+You can verify this by visiting http://www.yoursite.com/wp-admin/plugins.php.

 = How do I set the Shutter or Thickbox effect? =

 Firstly, you'll need to deactivate Fancybox on the Optimizer settings page and click "Save Options".
 After that, simply navigate to Gallery --> Options --> Effects, select your effect and click "Save Changes".